cake-build/website/input/docs/writing-builds/tasks/criteria.md

 # Cake Frosting

-To implement conditional execution of tasks in [Cake.Frosting] the `ShouldRun` method in the task can be overriden:
+To implement conditional execution of tasks in [Cake Frosting] the `ShouldRun` method in the task can be overriden:

 ```csharp
 public sealed class MyTask : FrostingTask<Context>